Your cart is currently empty!

-The term “wall pack lights” describes the outdoor lighting that is commonly mounted on the outside-facing walls of buildings.
-Wall pack lights are generally used to provide a wide swath of illumination to high-traffic ground areas.
+The term “wall packs” describes the outdoor lighting that is commonly mounted on the outside-facing walls of buildings.
+Wall pack fixtures are generally used to provide a wide swath of illumination to high-traffic ground areas.
 But they also function well as an added layer of security for property owners.

 It is common to see wall packs mounted on the exterior walls of commercial and industrial buildings, providing general and security lighting to exterior grounds.
-In fact, this type of lighting is the most common commercial outdoor lighting solution.
+This type of lighting is the most common commercial outdoor lighting solution.

 If you own or manage any type of commercial facility with wall pack lighting, chances are that they use some type of high-intensity bulb, like a metal halide light or high-pressure sodium bulb.
 The reason for this is that high-intensity bulbs are bright, which makes them perfect for both security and safety purposes.
 The problem with this is that these bulbs burn out quickly and consume a lot of energy.